dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 #### Highest Supported OS: Current/Sonoma (14)

-Navi 22 series graphics cards are not natively supported by macOS.However, there is a WIP kext, NootRX, that aims to patch the AMD graphics drivers to support Navi 22.
+Navi 22 series graphics cards are not natively supported by macOS.
+However, there is a WIP kext, NootRX, that aims to patch the AMD graphics drivers to support Navi 22.
 It is not fully functional: please see its website for more information.
 As these cards are not supported by the native drivers, we do not recommend purchasing them for use with macOS.

 Supported Cards: